DishaDH123/DishaDH123/README.md

 - 👋 Hey!
 Thanks for dropping by.
 I am Disha
-- 👀 I’m interested in machine learning and coding
-- 🌱 I’m currently learning Master of Data Science
+- 👀 I'm a Data Scientist with Cyber Security experience
+- 🌱 I have completed my Masters in data science from University of British Columbia
+- You can find a few projects of mine on this github page
 - 💞️ I’m looking to collaborate on Python, R or anything that is of data science of cyber security background
 - 📫 How to reach me dishaholla04@gmail.com